 This is the aching question posed by a father whose daughter has just been raped, a topic that makes this film the most impactful of Lupino’s work.
 In Outrage, she skillfully circles around the Hays Code to tell a story that had only been done once before in Jean Negulesco’s Johnny Belinda.
 This is an anxiety-fueled film, as the whistling and catcalls are heard, and as the close-up and wide shot cinematography capture our young protagonist, Ann, running in an attempt to save her youth.
 This chase sequence is almost unbearable to watch, but shows Lupino’s technical progression since her first time behind the camera.
 The doubts and victim blaming that, unfortunately, still linger in rape culture are absent here.
 Not one character questions what Ann says.
 Not one character makes the assumption that it must have somehow been her fault because of what she was wearing.
-The unbearable struggle to cope with her experience, the unrelenting gossip, and the untrustworthiness of the men around her, are documented in such a raw way.
+The unbearable struggle to cope with her experience, the unrelenting gossip, and the untrustworthiness of the men around her, are depicted in such a raw way.
 Despite not being the easiest of watches, Lupino provides something bold and ahead of its time.

 OUTRAGE was also co-written by Lupino.